 To be perfectly honest it doesn’t matter which one you get off at as they are both relatively near the Corniche, which is where you are likely to be headed, and it is easy (and pretty much the same price) to get a taxi or an uber from either station dependent on where you need to be.

 Getting back to Cairo from Alexandria really is as easy as reversing the steps above.
-Simply go to either one of the main train stations in Alexandria, buying your ticket, and again go a day or two early if you want to leave or be back in Cairo at a specific time, and then just turning up for the right train.
+Simply go to either one of the main train stations in Alexandria, buying your ticket, and again go a day or two early if you want to leave or be back in Cairo at a specific time, and then it is just a matter of turning up for the right train.

 Independent travel in Egypt is a lot easier than people think, and getting the train to Alexandria from Cairo is cheap, easy and comfortable.
 The train is one of the best ways to travel around Egypt independently and I wholeheartedly recommend it to anyone.